ai-multiply/bursty_dynamics/docs/source/user_guide/whatisbd.rst

 What is Bursty Dynamics?
 ************************

 Bursty Dynamics is a Python package designed to facilitate the analysis of temporal patterns in longitudinal data.
-It provides functions to calculate the burstiness parameter (BP) and memory coefficient (MC), detect event trains, and visualize results.
+It provides functions to calculate the burstiness parameter (BP) and memory coefficient (MC), detect event trains, and visualise results.
 An event is a timestamped record in the data.
 A train is a cluster of events that occur in close temporal proximity to each other.